 What qualifications do I gain?

-When you are successful on the primary and secondary course you will gain Qualified Teacher Status (QTS) and potentially the PGCE.
+When you are successful on the secondary course you will gain Qualified Teacher Status (QTS) and potentially the PGCE.
 This is identical to the qualifications you would gain on a university course.

 What are the entry requirements?

 - You will need to be a graduate ideally with a 2.2 (Hons)classification or above.

 - You will need to have GCSE grade 'C'(4) or above in Mathematics and English Language/Literature or equivalent.

 - Succesfull completion of the Professional Skills Tests in both Literacy and Numeracy.